 - You can also lose Medicare for reasons outside of your control, like recovery from disability or an insurance provider deciding to change or discontinue a plan.

-- If you can no longer qualify for Medicare, other healthcare options may be able to fill the gaps in your health care, such as Medicaid.
-CHIP, or private health insurance.
+- If you can no longer qualify for Medicare, other healthcare options may be able to fill the gaps in your healthcare.

-After Obtaining Medicare, What Can Cause You to Lose it?
+What Can Cause You to Lose Your Medicare Coverage?

-After you get Medicare, it’s still possible to lose your health coverage.
+After you get Medicare, losing your health coverage is still possible.
 Recovering from what qualified you for Medicare will result in a cessation of services.
 For people with End-Stage Renal Disease, for example, Medicare coverage ends a year after you end dialysis treatments or three years after a kidney transplant.

 If you recover from a disability that qualified you for Medicare, services may also end.
 Below, we’ll explain some circumstances that can result in a loss of Medicare coverage.